Last updated on February 10th, 2019 at 12:06 am

 If you were to cut off the angled edges of penne pasta, you would basically have sedani.
 Although its origins are unknown, it is reasonable to assume that it originated as an offshoot of the Sicilian-born penne.
 Sedani is commonly served with tomato sauce, but it is also a favorite when served plain with cheese or butter.

 Hailing from the central-southern region of Tuscany in Italy, pappardelle is flat, ribbon-style pasta that is cut into a very broad shape, not unlike wide fettuccine.
-Pappardelle is among the types of pasta that is an excellent match for a wide range of sauces, from meat to shellfish to vegetables.
+Pappardelle is among the types of pasta that is an excellent match for a wide range of sauces, from meat to shellfish to vegetables, or in this pappardelle recipe with artichokes, fava beans and prosciutto.

-This highly popular pasta has somewhat enigmatic origins, because it goes by many different names in various regions of Italy.
+This highly popular pasta has somewhat enigmatic origins, because it goes by many different names in various regions of Italy, however it seems that fettuccine pasta is mostly used in Rome.
 It is a long, flat, ribbon-like pasta with a decent thickness, typically measuring 10 inches long and about 1/4 of an inch wide.
-Fetuccine is used in all kinds of culinary applications, but is most commonly known outside of Italy for its use with creamy Alfredo sauce.
+Fettuccine is used in all kinds of culinary applications, here’s a fettuccine pasta recipe with cherry tomatoes and bell peppers, but is most commonly known outside of Italy for its use with creamy Alfredo sauce.

 This pasta of Italian origin is tubular in shape, and is cut short and bent into a curl.
 Torchietti is most often paired with bolognese or sausage sauces.